guiferrini/bodega_ferrini-GeeksHubs_P2/README.md

 Bodega Ferrni
 Is the web page about the winery Ferrini at Fontanelle, Italy.

-The web paga has 3 pages.
+The webpage has 3 pages.
 First is the name/logo and description about the winery and a short history.
 Second is about our wines, a description (with JS) and a interaction with a cliente (Drag and Drop) who vote at the best in your opinion.
 The last is the contact and map/localization winery.